NateSpring/natespring.github.io/README.txt

-Welcome to my Portfolio page.
-It's purpose is to display some of the HTML, CSS, and JavaScript projects I've worked on.
-Thanks for taking a look!
+Hello and welcome to my portfolio!
+The purpose of this portfolio is to display my acquired skills and knowledge of web development.
+Thanks for stopping by and don't forget to check my source code! -Nate